plinder-org/plinder/README.md

 - 500+ annotations for each system, including protein and ligand properties, quality, matched molecular series and more
 - Automated curation pipeline to keep up with the PDB
 - 14 PLI metrics and over 20 billion similarity scores
-- Unbound \(_apo_\) and _predicted_ Alphafold2 structures linked to _holo_ systems
+- Unbound \(_apo_\) and _predicted_ AlphaFold2 structures linked to _holo_ systems
 - `train-val-test` splits and ability to tune splitting based on the learning task
 - Robust evaluation harness to simplify and standard performance comparison between models

-The `plinder` project is a community effort, launched by the University of Basel, SIB Swiss Institute of Bioinformatics, VantAI, NVIDIA, MIT CSAIL, and will be regularly updated
+The `plinder` project is a community effort, launched by the University of Basel, SIB Swiss Institute of Bioinformatics, VantAI, NVIDIA, MIT CSAIL, and will be regularly updated.
 We highly welcome contributions!
-If you find `plinder` useful, please see the citation file for details on how to cite.
+If you find `plinder` useful, please see the citation [file](CITATION.cff) for details on how to cite.

-To accelerate community adoption, PLINDER will be used as the field’s new Protein-Ligand interaction dataset standard as part of an exciting competition at the upcoming 2024 [Machine Learning in Structural Biology (MLSB)](https://mlsb.io/) Workshop at NeurIPS, one of the fields’ premiere academic gatherings, which will be announced shortly.
+To accelerate community adoption, PLINDER will be used as the field’s new Protein-Ligand interaction dataset standard as part of an exciting competition at the upcoming 2024 [Machine Learning in Structural Biology (MLSB)](https://mlsb.io) Workshop at NeurIPS, one of the fields’ premiere academic gatherings.
+More details about the competition will be announced shortly.

 # 👨💻 Getting Started

 Please use a virtual environment for the `plinder` project.
 We recommend the [miniforge](https://github.com/conda-forge/miniforge) environment manager.

-**NOTE**: We currently only support a Linux environment. `plinder` uses `openstructure` for some of its functionality and is available from the `aivant` conda channel using `conda install aivant::openstructure`, but it is only built targeting Linux architectures.
+**❗NOTE**: We currently only support a Linux environment. `plinder` uses `openstructure` for some of its functionality and is available from the `aivant` conda channel using `conda install aivant::openstructure`, but it is only built targeting Linux architectures.
 We also depend on